MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Providers/about_Registry_Provider.md

 ```

 You can also work with the **Registry** provider from any other PowerShell
 drive.
-To reference an registry key from another location, use the drive name
+To reference a registry key from another location, use the drive name
 (`HKLM:`, `HKCU:`) in the path.
 Use a backslash (\\) or a forward slash (/) to indicate a level of the **Registry** drive.

 ```powershell